 4 Fancy Dark Orangy Brown Oval Side Stone Diamond Ring

 This ring features a captivating fancy dark orangy-brown oval diamond as the main attraction, exuding a warm, earthy glow.
 The stone’s unique hue is complemented by the two-tone setting, with golden prongs that enhance its richness.
 Flanking the colored diamond are sparkling side stones set into the band, which is adorned with pave-set diamonds along its shoulders, offering a classic touch to this distinctive and modern design.
-This piece would make a statement for someone who appreciates the beauty in rare and unusual gemstones.
+This piece would make a statement for someone who appreciates the beauty of rare and unusual gemstones.

 5 Fancy Yellow Radiant Halo Diamond Ring